Super White Quartzite – Everything You Need To Know

 What are other quartzite varieties?

 Popular quartzite varieties are White Macaubas, Mother of Pearl, Taj Mahal, and La Dolce Vita.
 There are many varieties.
 The important fact you should have in mind is that different fabricators have different names for quartzite varieties.
 Always ask your fabricator about the softness and purity of the quartzite you’re considering.
 Also, ask for their experience with this particular stone.

 Can I install a quartzite countertop by myself?

 Quartzite is a very heavy stone and you won’t be able to do this by yourself.
 You will need a professional installation carried out by a licensed contractor.

 What is the best sealant for Super White quartzite?

 Choose sealants made from silicones and other substances that fight off liquids.
 They will penetrate and soak deeper into the surface of Super White Quartzite, thus will last longer than topical natural wax, acrylic, or polyurethane sealers.
-You can hire a professional to seal your stone, or do it by yourself.
+You can hire a professional to seal your stone or do it by yourself.
 Wipe or spray the sealer on the countertop and let it dry.
-Make sure to follow product instructions and to ventilate the room while applying the product and letting it dry.
+Make sure to follow product instructions and ventilate the room while applying the product and letting it dry.

 How to choose the best Super White quartzite slab?

 The Super White looks vary from slab to slab.
 Make sure to carefully examine each stone in your local slab yard.
 You can also get a piece of stone and take it home.
 See how it goes with the rest of your kitchen design.
-Don’t miss this chance to examine the stone hardness and durability yourself.
+Don’t miss this chance to examine the stone’s hardness and durability yourself.